pasqal-io/Pulser/docs/source/index.rst

 Pulser
 ==================================

-**Pulser** is an open-source software package written in Python.
-It provides easy-to-use libraries for designing and simulating pulse sequences that act on programmable arrays of neutral atoms.
+**Pulser** is an open-source Python software package.
+It provides easy-to-use libraries for designing and simulating pulse sequences that act on programmable arrays of neutral atoms, a promising platform for quantum computation and simulation.

 **Online documentation**: `<https://pulser.readthedocs.io>`_